Corey Cusimano

 Lay standards for reasoning predict people’s acceptance of suspect claims.

 Stahl, T., & Cusimano, C. (2023).
 Current Opinions in Psychology, 55, 101727.
-PDF Link
+PDF

 A short review of recent work on people’s “lay ethics of belief”.